(image credit: Michael Miu’s Weibo)

-Felix Wong as Ko Dat (高達).
+- Felix Wong as Ko Dat (高達).
 Mixed feelings at first.
-Of course I knew Felix could act and he didn’t disappoint in the acting department.
+Of course, I knew Felix could act and he didn’t disappoint in the acting department.
 He made the character funny at times and somewhat rouge at others.
 However, I felt I didn’t enjoy it as much.
 Especially the plot surrounding his character.
-There were a lot of confusions.
+There was a lot of confusion.
 Well, I got it.
 But I didn’t think it was a good mixture.
 Like I said earlier in the rant at the beginning, it was like they wanted to toss EVERYTHING in the mix.
 It was like supernatural fusion OR something.

 Things that didn’t fit:

 - Yip Sir dating his psychologist/psychiatrist.
 I don’t know how it is in Hong Kong (because I don’t live in Hong Kong so I wouldn’t know, not trying to be snappy here), but those things are NO WAY in the U.S. Unless you want to get your license pulled.